 They would be laid-back and fun, kind of like an independent backpacking trip (with a bit of luxury), and a group of friends built in – the best of both worlds.
 I ran it by my Kenyan friends, who said they would help me with the logistics.

-The idea quickly formed into a plan and before I knew it, I was in the middle of the Masai Mara, leading my first tour through Kenya!
+The idea quickly formed into a plan and before I knew it, I was in the middle of the Masai Mara, leading my first tour through Kenya (the pics you can see above).
 I called it the Helen in Wonderlust ‘This is Kenya’ tour.

 It was so much fun, that I decided to run it again the following year.
 But, whilst I was planning it, I got made redundant (laid off).
 So I used the severance pay to set up my business.

-In early 2017, I went full-time as a travel blogger and tour leader (here’s the whole story) and Rock My Adventure was born!
-I ran tours full-time for the next 3 years!
+In early 2017, I went full-time as a travel blogger and tour leader (here’s the whole story) and changed the name of my tour company to Rock My Adventure and ran tours full-time for the next 3 years!

-During the pandemic, I spent time recovering from my surgery, trained as a yoga teacher and worked as a teaching assistant in a mental health school – which I very much enjoyed.
+During the pandemic, I spent time recovering from my surgery, trained as a yoga teacher, ran a summer camp for kids and worked as a teaching assistant/support worker in a mental health school – which I really enjoyed.

 I’ve now organised and run over 50 tours across Kenya, Tanzania, Uganda, Rwanda, the DRC, Malawi, Zambia, Botswana, Namibia, South Africa, Eswatini, Mozambique, Morocco, Madagascar, Sierra Leone, Benin & Togo.

 As well as Africa, I love travelling to other places too.
-My favourite country (outside of Africa) is Iceland and I really love all the wild places in the UK, like the Lake District, the Outer Hebrides, Northern Scotland and Wales.
+My favourite country (outside of Africa) is Iceland and I really love all the wild places in the UK (I love to hike and wild swim), like the Lake District, the Outer Hebrides, Northern Scotland and Wales.
 As well as my home city of Liverpool.

 If you have any questions, or just want to say hi, you can connect with me on Instagram or Facebook.
 Or just leave me a comment on one of my social media or blog posts!
 If you’d like to speak to me over email, you can contact me here.